Overseas constituency: Issues and criticism

-The establishment of overseas constituencies has generated concern among some governments over possible infringements to national sovereignty.
+The establishment of overseas constituencies has generated concern among some governments over possible infringements over national sovereignty.
 Notably, the Canadian government of Stephen Harper in 2011 protested at the establishment of such constituencies covering the territory of Canada by France and Tunisia, and publicly declared that voting booths for the upcoming elections for both countries would not be allowed in Canadian territory.
 However, in 2012, an agreement was reached between the three countries whereby such booths could be located primarily in embassies and consulate offices.
 Canada was the only nation that opposed being included in the overseas constituencies.

 Instances of political party overseas constituencies

 United Kingdom

-Conservatives Abroad (CA) is the official political organisation and global network of the Conservative Party for British citizens living permanently or temporarily abroad.
+Conservatives Abroad (CA) is the official political organization and global network of the Conservative Party for British citizens living permanently or temporarily abroad.

 Labour International similarly represents overseas Labour Party voters.

-The Liberal Democrats has an international branch, Lib Dems Abroad, encompassing some 2000 party members living outside the UK.
+The Liberal Democrats has an international branch, Lib Dems Abroad, encompassing some 2,000 party members living outside the UK.
+Lib Dems Abroad campaigns for improved representation for British citizens living overseas on a wide range of issues.